Graphic Design, Concept, Urban Intervention

 Interplay

 The Collegio del Colle in Urbino, PU was the foundation of this project.
 When we visited we got a feeling for this contrast of organic and geometric.
-There is the contrast of the static nature, material of architecture and the movement, organic material of the human body and natural surrounding.
-The inbetween, the interaction, the interplay of these two evoked our interest and evolved into two typography experiments, a short artistic film and a poster.
-The typography experiments and the short film emerged out of the interplay between the architecture and organic nature of the sun and movement of our body.
-The constructed typeface was inspired by forms, lines found in the architecture itself.
-The organic typeface resulted out of the interplay between the sun, ourselfs and architecture: spots of light created by architecture and interrrupted by the human body creating shadows.
+There is the contrast of the static nature and material of architecture and contrary the movement and organic material of the human body and natural surrounding.
+The inbetween, the interaction, the interplay of these two evoked our interest.
+We documented our observations of this interplay through film which was then the basis for all resulting designs: two typography experiments, a short artistic film and a poster.
+The organic typeface resulted out of the interplay between spots of light created by architecture and the human body creating shadows.
+By tracing either the negative or positive space from the film stills through transparent paper we could build the letters one by one.
+The constructed typeface is inspired by the oval, circular, and sharp-edged shapes found in the architecture of Collegio del Colle.
+Thus we chose to build it in sqaures, starting to sketch on checkered paper.
+The poster combines the films asthetic and both experimental typefaces.
+It showcases the typefaces in use and how they can work on the medium of a poster.

 2024